CMOSE: Comprehensive Multi-Modality Online Student Engagement Dataset with High-Quality Labels: Related Work

-DAiSEE \cite{gupta2016daisee} relied on crowdsourcing for annotation.
-While unreliable annotators were filtered out, the resulting annotations still represent an aggregation of subjective perspectives.
-The label quality has been questioned by previous studies like \citet{liao2021deep} and \citet{mehta2022three}.
-Many works have struggled to accurately distinguish between Disengaged (DE), Engaged (EG), and Highly Engaged (HE) \cite{abedi2021improving}.
-In the more recent EmotiW2020 Challenge \cite{dhall2020emotiw}, the labels were annotated by five labelers who shared the same guidelines on matching facial expressions with engagement levels.
+DAiSEE \cite{gupta2016daisee} and EngageWild \cite{kaur2018prediction} are the two main engagement detection datasets.
+Labels of the engagement datasets are often being challenged.
+DAiSEE relied on crowdsourcing for annotation.
+While unreliable annotators were filtered out, the label quality has been questioned by previous studies \cite{liao2021deep, mehta2022three}.
+Many works have struggled to accurately distinguish between disengaged (DE), engaged (EG), and highly engaged (HE) \cite{savchenko2022classifying}.
+As for EngageWild, five labelers were assigned to annotate the labels with the same guidelines on matching facial expressions with engagement levels.
 Though the quality of the label has significantly improved, the dataset is very small in size, which can barely represent the pattern of HD.